Keto Tuna Cakes

 • Jenn

-Jenn a year ago
+Jenn 2 years ago

 Taste ok but I don't think the macros are right.
 I can't imagine 1 egg some tuna and a tablespoon of mayo can make 3 carbs.
 I added mine all seperate and it was 1 carb and about 300 calories.